git-duet/git-duet/README.md

 This gives every contributor attribution in their Github's contribution graph as described [here](https://github.com/blog/2496-commit-together-with-co-authors).

+If `GIT_DUET_CO_AUTHORED_BY` is set, `git duet` will install a prepare-commit-msg hook file into the local repository by default.
+If, in addition, `GIT_DUET_GLOBAL` is set, `git-duet` will instead install the prepare-commit-msg hook file into `git config --global init.templatedir`.
+If the value `git config --global init.templatedir` is not set, `git-duet` will set it to `$HOME/.git-template`.

+The common workflow is as follows:
+- set `GIT_DUET_SET_GIT_USER_CONFIG` so that `git duet` sets the author for normal git commands
+- run `git duet` (which will install the prepare-commit-msg hook)
+- if you have `GIT_DUET_GLOBAL` set, run `git init` once in existing repos so that the hook file gets copied from the `init.templatedir`
+- thereafter, use the normal git commands (and not the git-duet-subcommands like `git duet-commit`, `git duet-merge` etc.)
+- The prepare-commit-msg hook will append a `Co-authored-by` trailer for each co-author.

 ### Global Config Support

 If you're jumping between projects and don't want to think about